tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Use Cases

-bdq:Spatial-Temporal_Patterns, bdq:Record-Management
+bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management

 #### Notes

 The Challenger Deep in the Mariana Trench is the deepest known point in Earth's oceans at 10,994 meters below sea level.
-We have rounded up bdq:maximumValidDepthInMeters.
+We have rounded up bdqval:maximumValidDepthInMeters.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************